okTurtles/group-income/docs/src/Information-Flow.md

 Contract method selectors have this structure: `<contractName>/<methodName>`.

-Here's an example from `group.js` of a contract method being queued up to be called by a process function:
+Here's an example from `group.ts` of a contract method being queued up to be called by a process function:

 ```js
 sbp('gi.contracts/group/pushSideEffect', contractID,